 I was whisked around this incredible space by Discover Banff Tours, who specialise in private and small group tours to get you right into the very heart, history and culture in Banff in every season.
 That means avoiding the crowded tour buses and masses of people when exploring the Banff landscape, instead being one-on-one with the guide or in a small setting.
 Bannf is so large that it may be hard for you to find things on your own, or navigate the enormous space, long drives and in my case, what could be treacherous winter conditions I am not used to.
 Plus, Discover Banff Tours know the secrets, the best viewpoints, and where is best to visit at a particular time.
 A special shout out to my guide, Noam, who is also a chief wildlife spotter!

-You can book packages from single to multi-day excursions for wildlife tours, to go and discover Lake Louise, tackle the Johnson Canyon Ice walk in the narrow ice laden canyon, snowshoe in the Vermilion River Valley or to the 40-meter deep gorge of the Marble Canyon, get your crampons some action on the frozen creek bed of the Grotto Canyon Ice walk, or book stunning heli-sightseeing and heli-skiing days.
+You can book packages from single to multi-day excursions for all manner of Banff winter tours including wildlife spotting, to go and discover Lake Louise, tackle the Johnson Canyon Ice walk in the narrow ice laden canyon, snowshoe in the Vermilion River Valley or to the 40-meter deep gorge of the Marble Canyon, get your crampons some action on the frozen creek bed of the Grotto Canyon Ice walk, or book stunning heli-sightseeing and heli-skiing days.

 Visiting Multiple Sites in Banff?
 Winter Time Day Trip Suggestions